Susan Wokoma

-Susan Indiaba Wokoma (born 31 December 1987 in Peckham, London, England) is a British actress, writer and director.
-She is best known for her roles as Edith in Enola Holmes and Raquel in the E4/Netflix show Crazyhead.
+Susan Indiaba Wokoma (born 31 December 1987) is a British actress.
+She is best known for her roles as Edith in the Enola Holmes films, Cynthia in Chewing Gum, Raquel in the E4/Netflix show Crazyhead and Fola in Cheaters.
 Wokoma was listed as one of Europe's Forbes 30 Under 30 in 2017 and named a BAFTA Breakthrough Brit by an international jury the same year.

 Early life and education

-Wokoma was born on 31 December 1987, in London; her parents are Kalabari from Rivers State in South South East Nigeria.
-Her mother worked as a cleaner, and her father worked multiple jobs.
-He died in 2012.
+Wokoma was born on 31 December 1987 in London; her parents are Kalabari from Rivers State in South-South Nigeria.
+They lived on the now demolished North Peckham Estate.
+Her mother worked as a cleaner and her father had multiple jobs.
+Wokoma's father died in 2012 and her mother in 2025.

-Wokoma made her television debut at 14 as a participant in CBBC's Serious Jungle in 2002.
+Wokoma made her television debut at the age of 14 as a participant in CBBC's Serious Jungle in 2002.
 She was also a member of The National Youth Theatre, making her professional acting debut in the BAFTA-winning That Summer Day.

 She has a bachelor's degree in acting from the Royal Academy of Dramatic Art, graduating in 2010.